 Fleece Fabric Scarf

-Here’s a fun and different medium for your next weaving project.
-This scarf is woven with strips of fleece fabric.
-It’s a bit different to work with due to the inherent stretch, but at the same time, it’s also very forgiving because of it’s ability to bounce back.
-And the color possibilities are nearly endless!
+Here’s a fun and unconventional medium for your next weaving project: a scarf woven from strips of fleece fabric.
+Working with fleece is a bit different because of its natural stretch, but that same elasticity makes it forgiving and easy to handle.
+Plus, the color possibilities are practically endless!

-The resulting scarf will be thick and somewhat bulky, yet still flexible and snuggly.
+The finished scarf will be thick and slightly bulky, yet still flexible and cozy.

-For this project we have used a 10″ Presto Loom equipped with a 5 dent heddle.
+For this project, we used a 10″ Presto Loom with a 5-dent heddle.

 The loom will need to be warped in a slightly different fashion.
 There is no need to use the warping peg for this one.

-• Tie one end of a strip onto the back dowel.
-Draw it through the 1st slot on the heddle.
+- Start by tying one end of a fabric strip to the back dowel, then draw it through the first slot on the heddle.

-• Tie on a second strip onto the dowel and bring it through the hole to the right of the previous strip (we grouped ours into sections of 4 of each color).
+- Tie a second strip onto the dowel and pass it through the hole immediately to the right of the first strip (we arranged ours in groups of four strips per color).

 Wind the warp onto the back beam.
 You will need to stretch out the strips to help them through the heddle.
 And tie them to the front dowel.

-Weave as usual, with one exception.
-You will not need to weave a header.
-Because the “yarn” is so stretchy, it will find its shape on its own.
+Weave as you normally would, with one exception: there’s no need to create a header.
+Because the “yarn” is so stretchy, it naturally settles into place on its own.

-When you reach the end of the strip of fabric, attach it to the next by cutting a small slit in the ends of each.
+When you reach the end of a strip, join it to the next by cutting a small slit in the ends of both strips and connecting them.

-• Push the new color through the hole on the 1st color.
+- Thread the new color through the hole of the first strip.

-• Then push the other end of the new color through the hole on the beginning end of itself.
+- Next, take the other end of the new strip and pass it through the hole at the starting end of itself.

-• Pull the tail of the new color through until they are nearly snug.
+- Gently pull the tail of the new strip until it is nearly snug.

 Now you can continue to weave, adding strips of fleece fabric as needed.